Kimserey/BlogArchive/20170729_primeng_tree.md

 And that's it, this should construct the tree with folders, subfolders and files.

-## 3. Other use cases
+## 3. Other use cases and benefits

 The tree construct was actually only a demonstration of the utility of the reduce function.
+There are other instances where reducing is effective, for example for grouping/categorizing, it is very useful to know how to resonate around reducing arrays.

+The biggest advantage is that the `reducePath` function is side-effect free, meaning it does not need anything from the outside world and could be made `static`.
+There are zero mutations in the function which help in debugging.
+Everything is coming in from the arguments and coming out by the `return`.

+# Conclusion

+Today we saw how to use PrimeNg with the `TreeModule`.
+PrimeNg is a very complete set of components for Angular.
+Without it, implementing `Tree` and `DataTree` can be very challenging.
+We also saw how to use `reduce` and recursion to build a tree structure out of a flat array following a more functional way.
+I do like `reduce` a lot as I find it extremely useful.
+Hope you enjoyed reading this post as much as I enjoyed writing it!
+If you have any question, leave it here or hit me on Twitter [@Kimserey_Lam](https://twitter.com/Kimserey_Lam).
+See you next time!